-Layout your wallpaper first to make sure that your chosen design will work.
-In most cases the wallpaper will not be wide enough to cover the table so you will need to make sure that you can match up the repeat pattern when laying in strips.
+First, lay out your wallpaper to ensure your chosen design will work.
+In most cases, the wallpaper will not be wide enough to cover the table, so you must ensure that you can match the repeat pattern when laying in strips.

-3. Lamp Shades
+3. Upcycling Lamp Shades With Wallpaper

-These kits are really easy to use, and not only do you get to choose your own lampshade design you get to choose the size you want, not limiting you to whats available in your home decoration store.
+These kits are really easy to use, and not only do you get to choose your lampshade design, but you also get to choose the size you want, not limiting you to what’s available in your home decoration store.

 As well as Orla Kiely and Marimekko, I love Designers Guild and Graham & Brown have some great contemporary wallpapers.
-Some designer wallpapers can be expensive but often I pick up odd rolls and part rolls cheaply on ebay.
+Some designer wallpapers can be expensive, but often I pick up odd rolls and part rolls cheaply on eBay.

 There are also lots of craft ideas for smaller wallpaper samples.